Helium6CRES/rocks_analysis_pipeline/README.md

 	* **Summary:** Things are working well.
 I uninstalled he6-cres-spec-sims and instead just pointed to the local directory on rocks.
 So they are intertwined now.

-## TODOs:
+## TODOs + Improvements to Make:

-* general:
+* **General**:
-	* Delete all unused or commented out code and .py files.
-	* Make sure permissions things are ok for other people...
-	* Add a datetime timestamp to all of the writes to the logs.
-This will be very useful for debugging.

 	* Make sure that the files with no tracks are still getting kept track of somehow.
 Maybe just in the file df?
 How is this being dealt with at the moment?
-Need some way to keep track of the total number of files at each field...
+Need some way to keep track of the total number of files at each field.
-	* add utility functions module with get time now, database query,...
-	* Make a new demo ipynb, suggest a workflow (ipynb and saved dirs together on a harddrive)
+	* Clean up the demo nb.
 	* Cleam up the demo nb and add instructions on how to use it (copy it and move to different directory).
 	* Make some progress on documenting what is actually done at each stage and how things are passed around.
 This will save me (and others) a ton of headaches.
 	* It would be nice for the root files df to contain a col for if this file is included in the tracks or events df.
 Right now it's a bit hard to tell which is a problem.